|

 "Graduation" (2 pts)

-The Cast for Lassie on Animal Planet:
+The Cast for Cinar's Lassie:

-Unrelated to any of the Lassie live action series or Lassie's Rescue Rangers, Meiken Lassie was a 26-part anime series based on Lassie Come Home and produced by Nippon Animation.
+Unrelated to any of the Lassie live action series or Lassie's Rescue Rangers, Meiken Lassie was a 26-part anime series based on Lassie Come-Home and produced by Nippon Animation.
 The Japanese production company World Masterpiece Theater had already done many other family classics as multi-part serials, including Anne of Green Gables, Heidi, Little Women, Little Men, and The Little Princess, and Meiken Lassie was the next to the last of these.

 The story, which originally ran from January 14, 1996 through August 18, 1996, followed the adventures of young John (not Joe) who lives in a 1930s working-class coal-mining village, and who finds a sick collie puppy lost in a flock of sheep.
 He brings the young dog home and nurses her back to health and the two enjoy adventures together and with John's friends.
 Then the village mine closes and, in exchange for an official investigation into the closing, the owner of the mine takes Lassie back with him to Scotland, but his granddaughter Priscilla, who is also John's friend, cannot bear to see Lassie shut up away from the boy she loves and frees her to find her way home.
 However, because the series was cancelled after 26 episodes of a projected 52, Lassie's journey only lasted for three episodes.